Postgraduate Certificate in Qualitative Health Research Methods

 This course will suit novices to qualitative research and those who have some experience, but want to hone their skills.
-It is designed to suit busy professionals and full-time students alike.
+It is designed for both busy professionals and full-time students.

 The Postgraduate Certificate in Qualitative Health Research Methods is a part-time course.
 There are three compulsory modules which can be taken over 1–2 years.

 - Qualitative Research Methods: Provides an introductory overview of the principles and practice of qualitative research.

 - Advanced Qualitative Research Methods: Provides students with the knowledge, insights and techniques relating to the more advanced aspects of qualitative research.

 - Mixed Methods in Health Research: Introduces students to the nature and design of mixed methods research.